sarangrana/e2e-cicd-example/README.md

 Tools used for this example are as below,
 - Github
-- Gitlab
+- Jenkins
 - Terraform
 - Ansible
-- Golan (Sample Application)
+- Golang (Sample Application)
 - Cloud (AWS/GCP)